rupumped/TikTokPlaylists/README.md

 NOTE: This repository is deprecated in favor of TikTok's new [collections](https://www.makeuseof.com/how-to-create-tiktok-collections/) feature.
+I have unpublished the GitHub Pages site.

 # TikTokPlaylists
 Create playlists from your liked videos on TikTok.
 Example: https://tinyurl.com/djs59xau